 Is now a good time to buy gold?
 It has been down since the price of gold hit its peak of $1,895 in 2011.
-Buying gold is not for the faint of heart, according to Jim Wygand, Principal Partner at Critical Corporate Issues, an international risk management consultancy.
+Buying gold is not for the faint of heart.
 First, most investors enter the market rather late, after prices hit historically high levels.

 The main reason why people buy gold is as a safe haven during an economic crisis.
 Gold has been used as a form of currency since 643 BC.
 That gives people an emotional feeling that it will hold it's value better than paper currency.
 But gold hasn't been used as money since President Nixon took the world off the gold standard in 1973.

 Second, the physical supply of gold is relatively inelastic in the short term with regard to price.
 This means the supply will not increase even if the price does.
 That's because gold must be mined, and it takes a long time to find new mines and get the gold out of the ground.

 Limited supply makes the gold market both thin and volatile when demand grows sharply.
 That means there are few traders, and they have a lot of influence in the market.
 They have the ability to drive prices up quickly once it looks like there is an upward trend.
 At a certain point, gold can quickly become a bubble.
 When the bubble bursts, you can lose a bundle.

 Gold, more than any other investment, has the traits to become an asset bubble.
 Why?
 According to commodities guru George Soros, it's very difficult to determine its real intrinsic value.
 Stocks have underlying earnings, and real estate has rental equivalents.
 The only underlying value of gold is its cost to mine.
 Even that is difficult to determine, since miners say it's anywhere between $500 to $800 an ounce.